 The young girls, were infatuated with Angela’s bright toe nails, and sat on the camper steps, “petting” her nails and asking for theirs to be done.

-Our favorite resident caretaker, and security guard is Frederico.
+Our favorite resident caretaker, and security guard is Our favorite resident caretaker & security guard is Frederico.
 He is 75 years old, and as spry as a 40 year old.
 He has lived on the river, at the waterfalls his whole life.
 He attributes his fantastic health to God, hiking, and swimming in the falls.
-He was thrilled to receive a special VIP tour of our campers.
+He was thrilled to receive a special VIP tour of our campers as we shared bananas.
 He has the most Infectious smile, and laugh.
 He truly enjoys life.
 I’m pleased to call him a friend, and enjoy seeing him each time.

 The waterfalls are absolutely magical!
+On this visit the water was down a bit and we could see the rock formation & caves we usually swim around.
 The river is very crisp, and powerful, while the waterfalls are hot and beautiful.
 The temperatures are fueled by the sulpheric gases from the volcanoes in the area.
 Some areas, will actually burn your skin, as it is so hot.

-Bernard braved the climb to the top of the waterfalls with me, where we found the mud that locals claim to rejuvenate your skin.
+I managed to talk Bernard into braving the climb to the top of the waterfalls with me, where I introduced him to the mud bath that locals claim to rejuvenate your skin.
+The girls opted to forgo the mud and relax in the waters below.

 There is a place so amazing, that you can swim in the Caribbean sea, along side turtles, colorful fish, sting rays, and even Sharks!
 This place is located about 20 miles off the shores of Belize, along the barrier reef.
 This reef is the 2nd largest reef in the world, and offers the most spectacular views, and experiences imaginable.
 This is not a staged secured area where caged animals swim.
 This is the real sea, with real live sea creatures, in their natural habitat.
 You can imagine the initial apprehension, diving from the boat, into the middle of the unknown, knowing there are sharks and sting rays below.
 But, I am so glad we took the plunge!